mqwilber/rsf_swine/docs/notes.md

 A number of our layers will come in as shapefiles (i.e. wetland layers).
 We are going to want to convert these to rasters.
 The "raster" package in R let's us read in shapefiles, crop them, and convert them to rasters.

+## March 2, 2018

+**Meeting with Sarah**

+1. Update on distance-to-X metrics
+	- How did you end up doing it?
+Particularly for the hydrology layer.
+	- Which layer did you end up using?
+2. Look through covariate sheet.
+3. Share screen to show folder structure.
+4. EVI: I think I found a way to get this
+	- PyModis.
+5. Stop with covariates and focus on literature review.
+6. Drought Index update.